FLAMEGPU/FLAMEGPU/examples/SocialParticleSimulation/readme.md

 [1] Reynolds, C. (1999).
 Steering behaviors for autonomous characters.
 Proceedings of Game Developers Conference 1999, pages 763-782.

-*Important consideration when using the initial states file:

-(1) Take into consideration your hardware limit when choosing the intial state file (5,000; 10,000 or 100,000 agents)

-(2) Be sure to update the <gpu:bufferSize> of xagent and message according to the population size (as a power of two).

 Technical trivia:

 (1) This model uses 3D spatially partitioning scheme.